LyonsZhang/CINEMA-Group/content/home/welcome.md

 <br>

-The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Atlas) Group** has been a center of excellence for biostatistics research, teaching, and practice since its founding in 2023.
+The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Atlas) Research** has established itself as a statistical center of excellence for biomedical research, interdisciplinary collaboration, personalized teaching, and translational practice at CWRU (Case Western Reserve University) since its launching in 2023.